oxyplugins/oxy-toolbox/readme.txt

 * Added WooCommerce conditions.
 Details: https://oxyplugins.com/doc/conditions/#WooCommerce.
 * Added links to OxyExtras' settings page (same and new tab) under Navigator's Oxygen admin bar menu item.

-= 1.2.1 ( June 04, 2020 ) =
+= 1.2.1 (June 04, 2020) =

 * Improved Rank Math module to have Rank Math detect images from Oxygen in its XML sitemaps under the Images column.
 * Fixed the width of toolbar menu when "Expanded Oxygen Toolbar Menus" editor tweak is enabled.

 = 1.2 ( June 01, 2020 ) =
 * Removed the visibility of License Key from the plugin's settings page after the plugin has been licensed.
 Changed the 2-step process of saving + activating/deactivating to a single step.
 * Added "Wider Library Flyout Panel" editor tweak.
-* Moved Oxygen's "Edit with Oxygen"/"Edit <Template>" to under the Navigator's Oxygen admin bar menu.
+* Moved Oxygen's "Edit with Oxygen" or "Edit <Template>" under the Navigator's Oxygen admin bar menu.
 * Fixed Collapse Editor button not appearing when editing a Stylesheet.
 * Fixed custom TOC title not appearing.
 * Fixed the CSS of "Expanded Oxygen Toolbar Menus" in preparation for Oxygen 3.4.